 Although the climbing route of Mera Peak is basic, yet it takes you to a rocky and sloppy region.
 Because of this, you need to climb with a climbing guide, who has completed an advanced climbing course, and who is insured.
-From the summit of Mera Peak, you will have a close-up view of 8000 m peaks, such as Everest, Makalu, Lhotse, Cho Oyu and Kanchenjunga.
+From Mera Peak Summit, you will have a close-up view of 8000 m peaks, such as Everest, Makalu, Lhotse, Cho Oyu and Kanchenjunga.
 More than 2000 people climb to Mera Peak annually, and climbing to its summit from base camp is considered hardly more than a mountain walk across a crevassed glacier.
-Standing prominently between the wilderness valleys of Hinku and Hongu, Mera Peak lies to the south of Everest and to the north-east of Lukla and is the second most popular Trekking Peak after Island Peak.
+Standing prominently between the wilderness valleys of Hinku and Hongu, Mera Peak lies to the south of Everest and the north-east of Lukla and is the second most popular Trekking Peak after Island Peak.

 Mera Peak has two summits, and one of them is easier than the other, and this is often attempted by the climbers by taking a higher line up to the eastern summit through the steep of 20 meters.
 On the other hand, the difficult summit can be reached by either a drop or traverse and demands more technical skills than the easier summit.